brilliance-admin/backend-python/README.md

 * **SQLAlchemy** - schema autogeneration for tables + CRUD operations + authorization

 **Planned:**
+* Dashboard features
-* Role-based access control system
+* Role-based access permissions system via interface
+* Backend interface for storing and viewing action history in the admin interface
-* Nested data support for creation and detail views
+* Nested data support for creation and detail views (inline editing), nested CRUD workflows
-* Django ORM inegration
+* Django ORM integration

 ## How to use it